apache/apisix-dashboard/README.md

 3. Check environment variables

-According to your local deployment environment, check the environment variables in `apisix-dashboard/api/run/run.sh`, modify the environment variables if necessary.
+According to your local deployment environment, check the environment variables in `./api/run/run.sh`, modify the environment variables if needed.

 4. Build